wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

 1. In the left navigation menu, click **Deploy**.
 2. In the **Build Area** card, click **Configure & Deploy**.
-3. In the **Configure & Deploy** pane, specify values as follows for the configurable variables:
+3. In the **Configurations** pane, specify values as follows for the configurable variables:

     !!! tip
         The configurable variables populated here are defined in the sample Ballerina project used in this guide.
 To learn how to declare configurable variables in Ballerina, see the [Ballerina documentation on declaring configurable variables](https://ballerina.io/learn/by-example/configurable-variables/).
 If configurable variables are detected in a connected Ballerina project, Choreo prompts for the respective values during component deployment.